 • Severe flushing or itching of the skin

-• Do not take ODACTRA if:
+• Do not take ODACTRA if you or your child:

-• You have severe, unstable or uncontrolled asthma
+• has severe, unstable or uncontrolled asthma

-• Your doctor may decide that ODACTRA is not the best treatment if:
+• Your doctor may decide that ODACTRA is not the best treatment if you or your child:

 • Beta blockers and alpha-blockers (prescribed for high blood pressure)